-Your diffusion plan evaluation will be based on an actual product in development for marketing soon.
-In 2023, the FDA cleared lab-grown meat for human consumption.
-It is your assignment to evaluate plans for the introduction and diffusion of this innovation.
-You will need to include an indepth evaluation and analysis of cell-cultured proteins for marketing as a protein source in human diets.
+Your diffusion plan evaluation will be based on an actual product approved for use in agriculture and natural resources systems.
+In 2024, the FAA approved quadcopter UAVs for use in crop and animal agriculture with extensions into wildlife/natural resources management.
+It is your assignment to evaluate plans for the adoption and diffusion of this innovation, utilizing fact-based and scholarly sources.
+You will need to include an in-depth evaluation and analysis of quadcopters, the associated manufacturing, licensing and legal ramifications.
 Your evaluation must include: